vbfelix/relper/README.md

 ## “format\_” functions

-This functions will modify an existing variable.
+This functions modify an existing variable for aesthetic reasons.

 ### format_digit